Can I Sue My Neighbor for Harassment?

 - A restraining order that makes your neighbor stop immediately

-- Fines or settlements (this money can be useful if you do decide to move to a new home)
+- Fines or settlements (this money can be useful if you decide to move to a new home)

-- Your neighbor goes to jail, and they stop the behavior, or you have time to move away
+- Your neighbor going to jail, and they stop the behavior or you have time to move away

-It is unfortunate but essential to point out that a neighbor may be even more out of control after facing an arrest or jail time.
+It is unfortunate but essential to point out that a neighbor may be more out of control after facing an arrest or jail time.
 You should know the expiration dates of the restraining order, when they may get out of jail, and other facts so you can feel prepared.
-It is not common for things to spiral out of control in these harassment cases, but you should know that it can happen.
+It is not common for things to spiral out of control in these harassment cases.
+But you should know that it can happen.
 Your safety is the top priority.

-In most cases, it is common for the dispute to be settled in civil court, and both people keep a polite distance from each other for the rest of their time as neighbors.
+In most cases, it is common for the dispute to be settled in civil court.
+Both people will keep a polite distance from each other for the rest of their time as neighbors.

 Harassing Neighbors Can Become Dangerous

 You should involve the police right away and retain an attorney to stop the harasser long-term.
-Taking legal action can help stop them (sometimes called "cease and desist" orders) from escalating their actions and keep you and your family safe.
+Taking legal action can help stop them (sometimes called "cease and desist" orders) from escalating their actions.
+This can help keep you and your family safe.

 Do not "take matters into your own hands" when you are facing criminal harassment.
-The harassment charges can become a felony if:
+The harassment charges can become a felony if your neighbor:

-- They have any prior misdemeanor (less serious crimes) on their record
+- Has any prior misdemeanor (less serious crimes) on their record

 - Is threatening you with violence